jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

         return f'{difference_hours:02}:{difference_minutes:02}'

   We are still green.
 Take a look at the last two blocks of code.
-Which do you like better?
+Which one do you like?
 * I can also create a function that replaces the ``get_hour`` and ``get_minutes`` functions

   .. code-block:: python